Four things that happened to some anonymous guy online

 Feminists aiming to strengthen their foothold in Thailand

 July 2014 saw an unusual spate of pro-feminist articles appear in the Thai media, suggesting a concerted effort to raise the profile of feminism there.
 I first noticed this article in the Bangkok Post, one of the two main English-language newspapers in Thailand.
-It used a recent terrible crime (rape and murder of a young girl) as a vehicle to bang the feminism drum in a country that is wonderfully thus far relatively free of the feminist yoke.
+It used a recent terrible crime (the rape and murder of a young girl) as a vehicle to bang the feminism drum in a country that is wonderfully thus far relatively free of the feminist yoke.

 Next I came across this article in a popular regional English-language magazine.
 It discussed a feminist get-together in Chiang Mai, Thailand.
 The author of that article, Hilary Cadigan, subsequently wrote a follow-up OpEd in response to comments from readers including myself.